-A Statistics Canada report showing an increase in spending on cannabis would not be a surprise to Waleed Khan.
-The third-year Carleton University student says there’s been an increase in his own consumption, which he says is largely because of the pandemic.
+A Statistics Canada report showing an increase in spending on cannabis would not be a surprise to many.
+A third-year Carleton University student who wishes to remain anonymous says there’s been an increase in his own consumption, which he says is largely because of the pandemic.

 Dillon Brady, the manager of student conduct and harm reduction at Carleton, says students may be turning to cannabis use for a number of reasons related to the pandemic.

 “I am not surprised that [cannabis] use has increased as it is commonly used by individuals in attempts to self-medicate for issues like stress, anxiety, or insomnia that are all aggravated by COVID-19,” Brady said.